A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings - Local News 8

 A trip to the spa that ended in death.
 These are some of the victims of the Atlanta-area shootings

-Delaina Yaun and her husband were at Youngs Asian Massage, a spa in Acworth, Georgia, on Tuesday, when a gunman entered and opened fire.
+Delaina Yaun and her husband were at Youngs Asian Massage, a spa in Acworth, Georgia, last Tuesday, when a gunman entered and opened fire.

 “They just went to go have some time alone, husband and wife.
 Just time together,” Dana Toole, Yaun’s sister, told CNN.
 “Unfortunately, it went bad.
 It went bad real fast.”